deadlykam/CodeOptPro_Godot/README.md

 3. Enter the folder and copy the folder named **kamran_wali**.
 4. Now paste the folder in the **addons** folder of your Godot project.
 If your Godot project does not have the **addons** folder then just create it in the root folder, **res://**, and paste the copied folder there.
 5. (Optional) To open the interface for CodeOptPro simply go to the menu _Project_ -> _Projct Settings_.
 Click the _Plugins_ tab and enable the **Variable Creator**.
 This should open and dock the **Variable Creator**.
+6. (Optional) If you want access to the CodeOptPro's script templates then go to the folder _addons_
 ***
 ## Features
 #### Performant Data Share/Use: